alackles/CMSC-140-FS-22/_pages/syllabus.md

 The following are **always** allowed on homeworks, labs, and projects.

+- Posting general questions on Piazza about how to solve the problems in class
 - Attending student hours and asking questions about the approach you are taking, then incorporating that approach into your code.
 - Discussing the concepts in the class with your classmates on a general level, e.g. in words or with pseudocode
 - Having someone else read your code with you and provide suggestions which you then implement yourself